tareqmali07-cyber/tareqmali07-cyber/README.md

 <a name="about-me"></a>
 ### 👨‍💻 About Me

-- 🎓 Studying **Mechatronics Engineering** at Lincoln University College, Malaysia.
+- 🎓 Studying **Mechatronics Engineering Technology ** at Lincoln University College, Malaysia.
 - 🏫 Working as a **STEM & Tech Instructor**, delivering educational material and guiding students.
 - ⚡ Focus Areas: Embedded Systems, Microcontrollers, and C Programming.